-Where the proceeds received by Shareholders from the Company are made out of contributed capital, the proceeds will be treated for income tax purposes in the same manner as proceeds arising from any other disposal of shares.
-Whether the payment is taxable in the hands of such Shareholders will depend on the whether such proceeds are receipt of an income or a capital nature.
+The proceeds received by Shareholders from the Company will be treated for income tax purposes in the same manner as proceeds arising from any other disposal of shares.
+Whether the payment is taxable in the hands of such Shareholders will depend on whether such proceeds are receipt of an income or a capital nature.